MA Acting

 • Screen – Acting for Camera

-• Professional Employment Skills – Audition Technique, Business Skills, sessions with industry professionals continue
+• Professional Employment Skills – Audition Technique, Business Skills, Audio work and sessions with industry professionals continue

-• Critical Appraisal – Reflection and Observation Techniques, Annotated Bibliography
+• Critical Appraisal – Reflection Techniques, Practitioner Research (e.g. Grotowski, Suzuki, Adler, Knebel) and Annotated Bibliography

 Term 3

-• Professional Employment Skills – Professional Preparation and Development Plan
+• Professional Employment Skills – Professional Preparation and Personal Development Plan

 Fees